joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 === Let

-Many of the expressions are super straightforward and are directly copied from popular object-oriented and procedural programming languages.
-However, transforming object-oriented code can have it's hassles.
-If we want to transform a body of a method with procedural statements, it can become quite tricky when working with both expressions and statements.
+Many of the expressions are straightforward and are directly copied from popular object-oriented and procedural programming languages.
+However, transforming object-oriented code can have its hassles.
+If we want to transform the body of a method with procedural statements, it can become quite tricky when working with both expressions and statements.
 For instance, let's say we want to transform the following snippet of code:

 ```cs
 ...